wpmccormack/spvcnn_instructions/README.md

 ```
 docker run --gpus all --shm-size=1g --ulimit memlock=-1  -p 8070:8000 -p 8071:8001 -p 8072:8002 --ulimit stack=67108864 -v$PWD:/code -ti triton-spvcnn tritonserver --model-repository /code/python_backend/models
 ```

+## Additional components

+In the add_spvcnn branch that you merge above, there is also a producer for doing truth-based clustering.
+I have also included an offline python config file for that, similar to the SONIC config.

+There is also a branch based on CMSSW_12 that we have been using for development: https://github.com/wpmccormack/cmssw/tree/spvcnn_dev.
+This has a poorly named ProdTutorial directory that contains some producers for doing truth-matching for individual calorimeter hits and extracting extra information about the clusters that are formed within the event.
+There is also a poorly named NtuplerTest, which we used to make ntuples for training.
+These act essentially as regular cmssw producers though, and you can add them to workflows by adding them to job configs if you want.